Tsunghao-C/Common-Course/philosophers/README.md

 1. Parallelism is always more efficient than concurrency.
 Should try to make each thread as independent as possible.
 2. If concurrency if inevitable, always try to minimized the degree of concurrency.
+3. Make sure EVERY RESOURCES used in concurrency program must be handled with synchronization tools like mutex or semaphore.
+(Even the STDOUT used by printf needs to be handled)
+4. Be sure to wait (join) every lead before destroying a mutex or syncronization object.
+Otherwise, there could be data race.

 ### Semaphore